truid-app/client-integration/README.md

 ## Try it
 ### Register a Service

-Register a Service and a Consent Template in Truid to obtain OAuth2 client credentials.
-The service need the following property:
+Register a Service in Truid to obtain OAuth2 client credentials.
+The service need the following properties:
 - Test Service: `true`

-For web client the Consent Template need the following property:
 - `redirect_uris`: `http://localhost:8080/truid/v1/complete-signup`

 _Note:_